How to Take the Perfect Day Trip to Toledo from Madrid

 Why is Toledo so famous?

-One reason Toledo is so famous is because it is the former capital of Spain!
+Toledo is famous because it's the former capital of Spain!
 This City of Three Cultures is well known for being the town where Jews, Muslims, and Christians all coexisted.
-Itโ€™s no wonder Toledo is a world heritage site!
+Itโ€™s no wonder Toledo is a world heritage site.

 SAVE THIS POST ON PINTEREST FOR LATER!